src-d/blog/content/post/gld.md

 |[boyter/lc](https://github.com/boyter/lc)| 88% \\(\\quad(\\frac{797}{902})\\) | 548 |

-The total number of repositories in the dataset is 958, however, only 902 contain any pointer to the license - we looked though each of them.
+The total number of repositories in the dataset is 958, however, only 902 contain any pointer to the license - we looked through each of them.
 The rest are mainly "awesome lists" and Chinese projects and translations of the western books.
 We filed issues for the maintainers to clarify the license [\[1\]](https://github.com/DrkSephy/es6-cheatsheet/issues/90) [\[2\]](https://github.com/kdn251/interviews/issues/63)